RezkyAgungArdiansyah/Operation-Research/README.md

 The objective is to minimize the value of the artificial variable, M, subject to the original constraints and the additional constraints that enforce the slack variables to be non-negative.
 The method works by iteratively solving a sequence of linear programming subproblems, where each subproblem involves adding the artificial variable and using it to find an initial feasible solution.

+At each iteration, the objective function is modified to include the artificial variable with a large coefficient, M, and the problem is solved using the Simplex method.
+If the optimal solution has a non-zero value for the artificial variable, the problem is infeasible, and M is increased until a feasible solution is found.
+Once a feasible solution is found, the artificial variable and its associated constraints are removed, and the problem is solved using the Simplex method again to obtain the optimal solution.

+Big-M method is particularly useful for solving linear programming problems with non-standard form constraints, such as inequality and mixed constraints.
+However, the method can be computationally expensive if the value of M is too large, and it may not converge if the initial value of M is not chosen appropriately.
+As such, other optimization techniques such as interior-point methods or decomposition methods may be more suitable for certain classes of problems.

-The Big-M method is an alternative technique to the Simplex method for solving linear programming problems, particularly those with constraints that are not in standard form.
+Big-M method is an alternative technique to the Simplex method for solving linear programming problems, particularly those with constraints that are not in standard form.
 The main advantage of the Big-M method over the Simplex method is that it can handle constraints with inequalities and mixed constraints more easily.
 Simplex method is more efficient for problems in standard form, the Big-M method is more flexible and versatile in handling a wider range of linear programming problems.

 #### for the M - method it's same like simpleks method but the M variabel we assume that is infinity